fullcalendar/fullcalendar-docs/_docs-v5/date-display/day-header-render-hooks.md

 ---

 Customize the header elements above the day cells in daygrid and timegrid views with the following options.
 Also, the title elements for each day in list view.
-For the timeline view, see [slot rendering](slot-rendering).
+For the timeline view, see the [slot render hooks](slot-render-hooks).

 `dayHeaderClassNames` - a [ClassName Input](classname-input) for adding classNames to the header `<th>` cell